SchweizerischeBundesbahnen/scion-workbench/docs/site/announcements.md

 On this page you will find the latest news about the development of the SCION Workbench.

+- **2025-05: Docking and Stacking of Workbench Parts**\
+  Parts can be docked to the left, right, or bottom side of the workbench.
+Docked parts can be minimized to create more space for the main content.

+- **2025-01: Display of Content in Workbench Parts**\
+  A part can be navigated to display content.
+Content is only displayed if its view stack is empty.

+- **2024-05: API to Modify the Workbench Layout**\
+  The workbench layout can be modified using the workbench router.

 - **2023-11: Added Workbench Dialog**\
   SCION Workbench enables the display of a component in a modal dialog.
 A dialog can be view-modal or application-modal.